dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools.md

 	- Same with the previous Python technique:
 		- CTRL+Z; then
 		- stty raw -echo; fg
+- Socat
+	- A static compiled library
+	- Refer to the other section on this
 ------------------

 - IDEs (Integrated Development Environment)